 Cotton pulp - cotton comber noil is in sheet form and sold by the pound.
-Each sheet measures 32" x 20.5" and weighs 2 pounds.
+Each sheet measures 32" x 20.5" and weighs about 2 pounds.

 This is a pure cotton fiber by-product that is generated during ring spun yarn production.
 The manufacturer begins with staple cotton, cleans it, and then combs it.
 The shorter fiber that is removed during this combing process is made into our cotton pulp.
 The pulp mill then processes it with sodium hydroxide, and refines it in a combination of a tornado pulper and conical refiners.
 It is bleached with hydrogen peroxide.
 Fiber length is 1.32 mm.